lindsay-stevens/openclinica_sqldatamart/docs/home.md

 # Welcome
-Welcome to the openclinica_sqldatamart wiki!
+Welcome to the openclinica_sqldatamart documentation!

 # Summary